LedgerHQ/wallet-api/spec/core/errors.md

 }
 ```

-To follow the [JSON-RPC specification](https://www.jsonrpc.org/specification), each error should be formated as follow:
+To follow the [JSON-RPC specification](https://www.jsonrpc.org/specification), each error should be formatted as follow:

 ```json
 {